ashoudt/Formula-One-Race-Simulator/README.md

 Sargeant.

 ## Future Work
-There is a lot of future work that can be done with this program and I wish I could have implemented it in this curren version.
-For starters, there's more race events that could be added like weather conditions and having the conditions change during the race and affect the outcome of the race (create more crashes), different tire options that could make one driver faster than the other, pit stops, red/yellow/green flags for race incidents, etc. Additionally, I want to create more functionality with the `Team` class.
-I originally wanted to add different strategies that get assigned to each team and could potentially affect driver performance.
-This ended up being more difficult than I thought, and I was limited on time, so I dropped the idea.
+There is a lot of future work that can be done with this program that is not in this current version (4/2024).
+For starters, there's more race events that could be added like weather conditions and having the conditions change during the race and affect the outcome of the race (create more crashes), different tire options that could make one driver faster than the other, pit stops, red/yellow/green flags for race incidents, etc. Additionally, there could be more functionality implemented within the `Team` class.
+This includes adding different strategies that get assigned to each team, which could then affect driver performance.
 In terms of a drivers championship, one future feature could be displaying the total amount of points a driver has earned for each race the user continues with.
-I also think this program could one day become a cool graphic project.

 ## References
 * https://www.geeksforgeeks.org/sleep-function-in-cpp/